alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ### 6.1.1.
 Enable PPPoE on a VIF

-First enable PPPoE protocol on a VIF router's interface connected to a L2 subnet with pppoe subscribers
+First, enable PPPoE protocol on a VIF router's interface connected to an L2 subnet with PPPoE subscribers

 	vif add name v3 port 0 type dot1q cvid 3 flags flow_acct,pppoe_on,npf_on